Gnus Home

 Point will be at the beginning of the body of the message when this function is called.

-Note that Gnus provides a feature where clicking on `writes:' hides the cited text.
+Note that Gnus provides a feature where clicking on ‘writes:’ hides the cited text.
 If you change the citation line too much, readers of your messages will have to adjust their Gnus, too.
 See the variable gnus-cite-attribution-suffix.
-See section `Article Highlighting' in The Gnus Manual, for details.
+See (gnus)Article Highlighting section ‘Article Highlighting’ in The Gnus Manual, for details.

 message-yank-prefix

 When you are replying to or following up an article, you normally want to quote the person you are answering.
-Inserting quoted text is done by yanking, and each line you yank will have message-yank-prefix prepended to it (except for quoted and empty lines which uses message-yank-cited-prefix).
-The default is `> '.
+Inserting quoted text is done by yanking, and each line you yank will have message-yank-prefix prepended to it (except for quoted lines which use message-yank-cited-prefix and empty lines which use message-yank-empty-prefix).
+The default is ‘> ’.

 message-yank-cited-prefix

-When yanking text from an article which contains no text or already cited text, each line will be prefixed with the contents of this variable.
-The default is `>'.
+When yanking text from an article which contains already cited text, each line will be prefixed with the contents of this variable.
+The default is ‘>’.
 See also message-yank-prefix.

 message-indentation-spaces